genai-impact/ecologits/docs/methodology/index.md

 - Global Warming Potential (GWP): Evaluates the impact on global warming in terms of CO2 equivalents.
 - Abiotic Resource Depletion for Elements (ADPe): Assesses the consumption of raw minerals and metals, expressed in antimony equivalents.
 - Primary Energy (PE): Calculates energy consumed from natural sources, expressed in megajoules.
-- Water Consumption Factor (WCF): Water consumption from this request.
+- Water Consumption Factor (WCF): Water consumed by data centers and electricity generation power plants not returned to its original sources.

 Using a **bottom-up modeling approach**, we assess and aggregate the environmental impacts of all individual service components within scope.
 This method differs from top-down approaches by allowing precise allocation of each resource's impact to the overall environmental footprint.
 The key advantage of bottom-up modeling is that our methodology can be customized for each provider that share information.